choderalab/pymbar/README.md

 >>> (A_k_estimated, dA_k_estimated) = mbar.computeExpectations(x_k)
 ```
 See the help for these individual methods for more information on exact usage; in Python or IPython, you can view the docstrings with `help()`.
 Additional examples can be found in [pymbar-examples](http://github.com/choderalab/pymbar-examples/).
+Note that the example for free energy calculations found in pymbar-examples/alchemical-free-energy has moved to https://github.com/MobleyLab/alchemical-analysis

 Prerequisites